Sentiment Analysis of Austrian Members of Parliament

 But computational analysis can go even further.
 We compared the debates of the last decades and could show that it’s predominantly the “big topics” which cause emotions (among politicians).
 Of the 25 most negative debates 15 can be assigned to only three topics: the financial crisis, the Eurofighter-purchasing and the early elections surrounding the FPÖ-ÖVP-BZÖ-coalition.

-Even though this are only the first results which we could produce with our classification algorithms, they appear to be very well founded.
+Even though these are only the first results which we could produce with our classification algorithms, they appear to be very well founded.
 And they hold quite a potential.
 In the next months we will further evaluate the algorithms and expand them.
 Our plan is to add other sentiment to the classifier and also to conduct more analysis.
 And, as we set out to develop a tool which serves public interests, we also intend to publish the findings in cooperation with media.

-If you ike this project, we would be happy if you share it with friends.
+If you like this project, we would be happy if you share it with friends.
 And if you have any ideas for further analysis of the data, we would love to hear from you!

 This article was first published by die drahtwarenhandlung and re-printed here with permission.